CovidCountyData/covidcountydataR/README.md

 # covidcountydataR

-Welcome to the Python client library documentation for the [Covid County Data](https://covidcountydata.org) (CCD) database.
+Welcome to the R client library documentation for the [Covid County Data](https://covidcountydata.org) (CCD) database.

 ## Installation